Institute of Medical Sciences

 Dr Huang is the Treasurer of Non Human Pain Special Interest Group (SIG) at the International Association for the Study of Pain (IASP).

-Dr Huang is an Editorial Board Member of BMJ Open Science.
+Dr Huang is an Editorial Board Member and Associate Editor of BMJ Open Science.

 Dr Huang is an Editor of Current Trends In Medical & Biological Engineering.